-Scott Glass is a partner in the Orlando office of Shutts & Bowen LLP, where he focuses his practice on local government law, land use issues and related litigation and is a member of the Government Law Practice Group.
+Scott Glass is a partner in the Orlando office of Shutts & Bowen LLP, where he focuses his practice on local government law, land use issues and related litigation and is a member of the Land Use Practice Group.
 He is Board Certified by the Florida Bar in City, County and Local Government Law.

 Having served as an elected official and a city attorney, Scott understands how local government works.
 This perspective allows him to anticipate problems and work with clients, elected officials and staff to avoid them.
 His business background and creditors’ rights work for the Resolution Trust Corporation and numerous lending institutions during the 1980s and 1990s add to his practice.
 Having worked through both economic downturns and upturns, Scott has the experience and knowledge to counsel public and private clients through the legal challenges that each presents.

 With more than 25 years of experience, Scott is recognized in the region for confronting tough legal issues with a focused approach.
 On the public sector side, he has represented and advised large public entities, such as the Expressway Authority, City of Orlando, OUC and the Sanford-Orlando Airport, and smaller communities like West Melbourne and Winter Park, each with its own unique issues and opportunities.
 He counsels government clients on a multitude of issues including public records, open meetings, land use, development agreements, utilities, annexation, and interlocal agreements.